 So, what did we leave out?
 What are your favorite places to visit in Armenia?
 Let us know the top attractions and landmarks in Armenia in the comments!

-Pin this Places in Armenia Guide
+Places to Visit in Armenia FAQ

 What a fabulous and comprehensive article about Armenia, a place I have thought of visiting for some time, but now hope to see it, and many of the sights highlighted in your work, during 2023